Philippians 4:13 - I can do everything through him who gives me strength.

 Revolutionary Structural Design

 The structure employs what engineers call a “vertical cantilever” system.
 The building’s design forces wind to flow around the structure rather than hitting it head-on, significantly reducing wind-induced sway.
-At the top, occupants experience movement of approximately 1.5 meters in strong winds, which is within comfortable limits for such an extreme height.
+At the top, occupants experience movement of approximately 1.5 meters in strong winds, which falls within comfortable limits for such an extreme height.

 Foundation Engineering Excellence